Penn's Vision

 In the fall of 2025, I joined the Atwater Kent team to design two digital interactives to enrich viewer experience within the exhibition as part of my graduate practicum.

 The first interactive will feature overlayed maps that demonstrate the development of the Philadelphia region over time and the subsequent loss of native lands.
-The second will feature a timeline of Penn's life, interjected with important dates for the colony and family member influence.
+The second illustrates a timeline of Penn's life, interjected with important dates for the colony and family member influence.

 Research

 In-person and online interactive research was the first step in this process.
-In the content development stage, historians, Native leaders, and the Atwater Kent and NCC teams will be consulted to ensure research is thorough, accurate, and synonymous with exhibition goals.
-Evaluative metrics will also be developed to gauge the interactives effectiveness.
+In the content development stage, historians, Native leaders, and the Atwater Kent and NCC teams were consulted to ensure research is thorough, accurate, and synonymous with exhibition goals.
+Evaluative metrics were also developed to gauge effectiveness.

 John Hesselius, Portrait of Hannah Callowhill Penn, c.
 1742